forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 We can conceive of a very simple procedure for publishing posts in the future by ensuring that we automatically run this build process, and handle the subsequent deployment, at a regular interval.

-## Scheduling Deployments with CircleCI
+## Option 1: Scheduling Deployments with CircleCI

 If you're already using CircleCI to build and deploy your site, you can achieve this by adding a few extra lines to your CircleCI configuration at `.circleci/config.yml`.